somleng/somleng/docs/DEPLOYMENT.md

 ### Create a new web application environment

 Launch a new web application environment using the ruby (Puma) platform.
 When prompted for the VPC, enter the VPC you created above.
-When prompted for EC2 subnets, enter the PUBLIC subnets (separated by a comma) for both availability zones.
-Enter the same for your ELB subnets.
+When prompted if you want to associate a public IP Address select No. When prompted for EC2 subnets, enter your *private* subnets.
+When prompted for your ELB subnets enter your *public* subnets.
+This will set up your environment similar to what is shown in [this diagram](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario2.html).

 ```
 $ eb platform select --profile <profile-name>
-$ eb create --vpc --profile <profile-name>
+$ eb create --vpc -r <region> --profile <profile-name>
 ```

 Set the following ENV Variables: